amirip/MuSe-2024/README.md

 It is highly recommended to run everything in a Python virtual environment.
 Please make sure to install the packages listed in ``requirements.txt`` and adjust the paths in `config.py` (especially ``BASE_PATH`` and ``HUMOR_PATH`` and/or ``PERCEPTION_PATH``, respectively).

-You can then e.g. run the unimodal baseline reproduction calls in the ``*_full.sh`` file provided for each sub-challenge.
+You can then, e.g., run the unimodal baseline reproduction calls in the ``*_full.sh`` file provided for each sub-challenge.

 ## Settings
 The ``main.py`` script is used for training and evaluating models.
 Most important options: